ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

 }
 ```

-* Note: the Modules that make up the layers in the model are typically declared as `private` -- many models will use similarly named layers and this prevents the names from leaking between models.
+* Note: The Modules that make up the layers in the model are typically declared as `private`.
+Many models use similarly named layers, and this keeps the names isolated to each model's namespace.

 Here is a detailed breakdown of the conversion.
-Consider the python initializer
-for the class:
+Consider the Python initializer for the class:

 ```python
 def __init__(self, dims: int, eps: float = 1e-5):